 Background and approach

 My legal education comes from the Faculty of Law, University of Delhi, where I built a foundation in constitutional law, civil procedure, and dispute resolution.
-Over the years, my practice has grown across matrimonial and family disputes, employment and workplace conflicts, POSH compliance, intellectual property, civil-commercial litigation, criminal bail matters, writs, and selected cyber-law disputes.
+Over the years, my practice has grown across matrimonial and family disputes, employment and workplace conflicts, POSH compliance, intellectual property, civil-commercial litigation, property and real-estate disputes, criminal bail matters, writs, and selected cyber-law disputes.
+Clients comparing law firms in South Delhi or legal services in Delhi usually want a direct, accountable point of contact rather than a layered team; this practice is structured around that kind of close involvement.

 Courts and forums